 Quick wins (Week 1): "Get started" template plus contextual tooltip guiding the Aha action.
 Week 2–4: A/B test onboarding checklist vs. no checklist.

-Expected lift: Doubling activation often yields 2–3x paid conversion downstream.
+Expected lift: Doubling activation often yields 2–3x paid conversion downstream, particularly in B2B SaaS where initial engagement is critical for long-term revenue growth.

 Test 3, Pricing experiments: Value-based packaging and risk reversal